reedws/IT3049C/Material/Assignments/4.Chatting_Application/index.md

     ```
 2. the `index.html` file includes
     * a title of `IT3049C-Chat`
-    * a link to the styles sheet in `styles.css` - For out custom styles.
+    * a link to the styles sheet in `resources/css/styles.css` - For out custom styles.
-    * a link to the script file in `main.js` - For our custom scripts.
+    * a link to the script file in `resources/js/index.js` - For our custom scripts.
     * a link to Bootstrap styles and scripts. - For a responsive design with better ascetics
+    * a link to FontAwesome styles. - for icons

     <details>
     <summary markdown="span">